l-aurelie/webserv/README.md

 - [ ] impossible de supprimer un dossier
 - [ ] 409 Conflict when rm a folder that contains a file without perms
 - [ ] Test delete on browser
+- [ ] SEGV when both instance of webserv launch

 ## Doc